vlngf/OilMetagenomesDB/documentation/libraries/README.md

 ## publication_year

-- Must correspond to the `publication_year` of the publication in the corresponding sample metadata table!
+:heavy_check_mark: Must correspond to the `publication_year` of the publication in the corresponding samples metadata table!

 - YYYY format.

 > ⚠️ Mandatory value

 ## publication_doi

-- Must correspond to the `publication_doi` of the publication in the corresponding sample metadata table!
+:heavy_check_mark: Must correspond to the `publication_doi` of the publication in the corresponding samples metadata table!

 - Publication DOI.

 > ⚠️ Mandatory value

 ## sample_name

-- Must correspond to the `sample_name` of the publication in the corresponding sample metadata table.
+:heavy_check_mark: Must correspond to the `sample_name` of the publication in the corresponding samples metadata table.
-- Unique identifier for that sample as used in publication.
+- Unique identifier for that sample as used in publication
+  - If samples are referred to by multiple names, use the most informative

 > ⚠️ Mandatory value

 ## archive

-- In most cases should correspond to the `archive` of the publication in the corresponding sample metadata table!
+:heavy_check_mark: In most cases should correspond to the `archive` of the publication in the corresponding samples metadata table!

 - The archive the library's data is stored on.
   - Should be an established long-term stable archive.
   - Generally set up academic institutions e.g. EBI or Universities (rather than